 Working Gear helps unemployed individuals in the Lower Mainland who are in need of our services and support.

 We need to know that you are unemployed and making a serious effort to return to work.
 We request that all of our customers get a referral from a referring agency.
 See our about page for a list of the agencies we work with.

 +Does it cost a lot to keep Working Gear in operation?

 Working Gear has very low overhead costs and has operates on a modest budget.
 Financial donations go directly into programs and services.

 +Can I use the services of Working Gear more than once?

-Most customers use our services once to enable them to secure a job.
-We do allow customers to use our services again with a referral from the same booking agency if this helps them secure a job.
+Most clients use our services once to enable them to secure a job.
+We do allow clients to use our services again with a referral from the same booking agency if this helps them secure a job.
 We do not allow repeat visits after the first booking without an appointment.

 +Can I use Working Gear if I am a woman?

 If you are a woman, we invite you to use a service called Dress for Success that provides a similar service for women.
 Please contact them via telephone at (604) 408 – 7923 or email at firstname.lastname@example.org.
 Women can attend Working Gear for steel-toe boots and safety gear through one of our booking agencies, as this gear is not normally available through Dress for Success.